algorandfoundation/specs/dev/ledger.md

   `ForeignAssets` transaction field.
 An attempt to read asset parameters for an asset that is not listed in `ForeignAssets` will cause the program execution to fail.
 - Local state may be read for any opted-in application present in the sender’s account data, or in the account data for any address listed in the transaction’s `Accounts` field.
-An attempt to read local state from any other account will cause program execution to fail.
+An attempt to read local state from any other tea account will cause program execution to fail.
+Further, in TEAL programs version 4 or later, Local state reads are restricted by application ID in the same way as Global state reads.
 - Algo balances and asset balances may be read for the sender's account or for any account referenced by an address listed in the transaction's `Accounts` field.
 An attempt to read an Algo balance or asset balance for any other account will cause program execution to fail.
+Further, in TEAL programs version 4 or later, asset balances may only be read for assets whose parameters are also readable.

 ## Validity and State Changes